The Antikythera Shipwreck holds more secrets. Advanced technology is revealing them.

 The Antikythera Shipwreck (circa 60 B.C.) is the richest ancient wreck ever discovered.
 Greek sponge divers located the wreck by chance close inshore of Antikythera Island in 1900.
 They spent a year salvaging its treasures, with the help of the Hellenic Navy.
 The divers recovered hundred of works of art including the fabulous bronze and marble statues that now fill galleries at the National Archaeological Museum in Athens.
-The wreck also relinquished a mysterious clockwork device, the Antikythera Mechanism.
+The wreck also relinquished a mysterious geared device, the Antikythera Mechanism.

-Aided by underwater metal detectors and an accurate site plan, we will assess the layout of the wreck and distribution of debris and material from it.
+Aided by underwater metal detectors and an accurate site plan, we assessed the layout of the wreck and distribution of debris and material from it.
 We expect to locate and recover an assortment of artifacts.
-The recovery operations in 1901 and 1976 offer tantalizing proof of what remains: ceramic jars and galleyware, oil lamps, gold jewellery, silver and bronze coins, bronze statuettes, fine glass objects, remnants of the ship’s hull, elements of marble sculpture, and even human skeletal remains.
+The recovery operations in 1900-1901 and 1976 offer tantalizing proof of what remains: ceramic jars and galleyware, oil lamps, gold jewellery, silver and bronze coins, bronze statuettes, fine glass objects, remnants of the ship’s hull, elements of marble sculpture, and even human skeletal remains.
 Since the ship was transporting the highest quality of luxury goods, there is a very real possibility of unimaginable finds, similar in importance to the Mechanism.

 After the 2017 season, the new expedition on the site was completed in October 2019.

 From 2021 to 2025, the project will be coordinated by the University of Geneva.
 The first expedition of this new five-year program was realized in October 2021.

 Some photos from the May-June 2002 “Return to Antikythera” expedition:

 You must be logged in to post a comment.